yetanotherzacotp/automated-obs-record-and-upload/README.md

 <br/><br/>

 # Running the scripts
+You can run the scripts either directly through Node.js or the executable.

 ## Running through Node.js
 If you want to run through Node.js, follow their [installation instructions](https://nodejs.org/en/download/package-manager).